LoFi-Junky/LoFi-Junky/README.md

 ## Porfolio:
 - CEO of Shield Network & Co-Founder of Shieldpad.io
-- CTO & Project Manager at Frictionless Network.
+- CMO & Project Manager at Frictionless Network.
+- Project Manager & Advisor at Cryptic Studios.
 - Advisor & Technical Consultant at Octave.
 - CEO & Co-Founder of Block Trail.
 - CTO & Co-Founder of C1.
+- Algorand Dev at Sea.

+## Past Work:
 - BeardedWizzard at Orca.
 - Dev at Pandoras Box.
-- Algorand Dev at Sea.

 ## Languages: